dr8co/kong/docs/language_spec.md

 ## 1. Introduction

-Monke is a simple, interpreted programming language with a C-like syntax.
+Monkey is a simple, interpreted programming language with a C-like syntax.

 It is dynamically typed and supports first-class functions, closures, and basic data structures like arrays and hash maps.